blidau/digital-writing-2023/exercises/week10.md

 To scale all images to 100% of the passage width:

-1. Open "Edit Story Stylesheet" from the menu
+1. Open "Story"->"Stylesheet" from the menu
 2. Add the following:
    ```css
    img {  /* this selects all image (img) elements */